 Worry = Neglect

 The more you worry about something, the less you worry about anything else.
 If your stress is significant enough to affect your dental health, it might be large enough to block out thoughts of routine habits, like brushing and flossing your teeth every day.
 Neglecting your hygiene and dental healthcare is an almost-sure-fire way to allow dental diseases to develop.
 As you stress over your stressors, oral bacteria can quietly gather in force on your teeth and along your gums, releasing acids and toxins that target your teeth and gums and incite gum disease and cavities.
 Overcoming your stress may not be an easy task, but Dr. Fondriest advises you to keep in mind the importance of daily brushing and flossing.
-With a little will power, you can help protect your dental health until you’re able to conquer your prolonged stress.
+With a little will power, you can help protect your dental health until you’re able to conquer your prolonged stress and tooth grinding habit.

 Gum Disease & Your Immune System